Meet Our Team

 Julie Dominguez

 Julie is a member of the Muwekma Ohlone Tribe of the San Francisco Bay Area and is an advocate for the protection of land and waterways on her ancestral homelands.
 Following her mother’s leadership on food justice, she is an advocate for underrepresented communities, including her tribe.
-She lives in San Jose with her two sons, is a California Native dancer, and is a lover of art, music, and culture.
+She lives in San Jose, is a California Native dancer, and is a lover of art, music, and culture.
 Her family is supporting the revitalization of dance, culture, and tradition with the Muwekma Ohlone Tribe of the San Francisco Bay Area.
 She graduated from the Green Foothills Leadership Program in 2022.

 Jennifer Chang Hetterly